bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_posts/2025-06-02-Statistics for Scientific Research.md

 \end{align*}
 where $Q_1$ (25th percentile) and $Q_3$ (75th percentile) contain the middle 50% of values.
 This helps identify variability in field measurements.

+Additionally, consider skewness and kurtosis to describe the shape of the distribution.

 ---

 ## 2. Probability: Working with Uncertainty